hyperhq/docs.hypercontainer.io/reference/cli.md

     hyper [OPTIONS] COMMAND [ARGS...]

 Command:

-    attach      Attach to tty of a specified namespace in a pod create      Create a pod, without running it (stopped after created) exec        Run a command in one namespace in a pod, and attach to its STDIO pod         Launch a new pod with a new VM instance pull        Pull an image or repository from a Docker registry server run         Launch an image with a new VM instance stop        Stop a running VM instance
+    run         create a pod, and launch a new VM to run the pod start       launch a 'created' pod in a VM stop        stop a running pod and its VM exec        run a command in a container of a running pod create      create a pod, but without running it replace     replace the pod in a running VM with a new one kill        terminate a VM instance
+    rm          destory a pod
-    replace     Stop a pod in a running VM instance, and replace it with a new pod info        Display system-wide information
+    attach      attach to the tty of a specified container in a pod pull        pull an image from a Docker registry server info        display system-wide information
-    list        List all pods, VM instances or namespaces
+    list        list all VMs, pods or containers

 Help Options:

-    -h, --help  Show this help message
+    -h, --help  show this help message